inciteful-xyz/inciteful-docs/graphs-explained.md

 ![](assets/images/cycle.png)

-But because of the way in which the "publication cycle" (hardy har) works in academia, you should never have a cycle in the graph of academic literature.
+But because of the way in which the "publication cycle" (pun intended) works in academia, you should never have a cycle in the graph of academic literature.

 There is a very creative name for this type of graph.
 It's called a "Directed Acyclic Graph" or (DAG)

 # Next Steps
-Now that you are an expert in graphs, head over to the [How Inciteful Works](how-does-it-work) page.
+Now that you are an expert in graphs, head over to the [Paper Discovery Explained](paper-disovery-explained) page.